thlorenz/chromium-remote-debugging-proxy/README.md

 # chromium-remote-debugging-proxy

-A proxy that sits in between a chromium devtools frontend and the remote chromium being debugged and logs requests and websocket messages initiated by the frontend.
+A proxy that sits in between a chromium devtools frontend and the remote chromium being debugged and logs requests, responses and websocket messages that are exchanged.

 ![screenshot](https://raw.githubusercontent.com/thlorenz/chromium-remote-debugging-proxy/master/assets/screenshot.png)